 7 Best Tips for Creating an Online Design Portfolio

-To help you make the right calls when crafting your shiny new online presence, we compiled a list of the 7 most important things to keep in mind for flaunting your work professionally - and in style:
+To help you make the right calls when crafting your shiny new online design portfolio, we compiled a list of the 7 most important things to keep in mind for flaunting your work professionally - and in style:

 A portfolio is just like any other design project